 Every pupil has a right to education.
 However, if their actions infringe on the rights of others, they may be temporarily given an alternative timetable.
 A pupil may be kept apart from the other pupils for a day or longer for continual misbehaviour or for a more serious disciplinary matter.
 The teacher who would have had the pupil during this time will be expected to set the work that is to be completed, and feedback given as required.
 This decision will be taken by the Senior Leadership Team and parents/carers will be informed in advance of this action.
-Staff will be given as much notice as possible so that they can prepare appropriate work.
+Staff will be given notice so that they can prepare appropriate work.

 Pupils will be completely removed from contact with other pupils and work in an appropriate place away from others.
-They will spend their break and lunch time in isolation.
+They will spend their break and lunch time in detention.

-In general, pupils will be placed in Internal Isolation for one of four reasons:
+In general, pupils will be placed in Internal Isolation for one of three reasons:

-- Failure to improve after interventions have been put in place or failure to adhere to the terms of an intervention to monitor behaviour; - As part of a considered response to an incident, or persistent disruption of learning; - Multiple room removals and/or truancy in one day; - Failure to attend Centralised Detentions.
+- Failure to improve after interventions have been put in place or failure to adhere to the terms of an intervention to monitor behaviour; - As part of a considered response to an incident, or persistent disruption of learning.